Blog

 What types of financial data require classifying?

-1. Customer Financial Details: This includes sensitive information such as bank account numbers, credit card details, and personal identification data.
+1. Customer Financial Details: This includes sensitive information such as bank account numbers, credit card details, and personal identification data, which might be stored collaborative platforms like Google Drive.
 Since this data is directly linked to your clients’ financial well-being, it falls into the highest classification level—confidential.

 2. Company Financials: Internal financial records, earnings reports, and business plans also require stringent protection.
 If leaked, this data could not only lead to financial losses but also damage the institution's reputation.